asib/ospg/ClamAV.md

 250 2.0.0 22S1VZ2e004005 Message accepted for delivery
 ```

-Locally, we see (we start tcpdump before we perform the exploit):
+Locally (we start tcpdump before we perform the exploit), we see:

 ```shell-session
 $ sudo tcpdump -i eth0 icmp